cs411-alawini/sp23-cs411-team064-team064/doc/ProjectProposal.md

 ## Basic Functions:

 Users can enter their upcoming travel information (ex: date MM/DD/YYYY, origin/destination airport, etc) and our website will output the airline that will have the estimated least delay time or cancellation information based on flight data from 2015.
 They can also enter in an origin and destination to find the best time of day or year and airline to fly that statistically has the fewest delays/cancellations.
+Users will also be able to update to our database by providing their recent flight information (date, origin/destination, minutes delayed, etc.).
+Additionally, we, as admins of the database and website, will be able to delete any entries that we deem to be false information.

 ## Creative Component: